Sago Mine disaster: Mine ownership

 Anker West Virginia Mining was listed as the permittee for the Sago Mine.
 Testifying before U.S. Mine Safety and Health Administration (MSHA) on March 23, 2006, Vice President Sam Kitts described the corporate structure as follows, "Sago is part of Wolf Run Mining Company, which is a subsidiary of Hunter Ridge Mining Company.
-Hunter Ridge is a subsidiary of ICG, Inc." International Coal Group, Inc. was formed in May 2004 by investor Wilbur Ross, who led a group that bought many of Horizon Natural Resources' assets in a bankruptcy auction.
-The company produces coal from 12 mining complexes in Northern and Central Appalachia (Kentucky, Maryland, and West Virginia) and from one complex in the Illinois basin.
+Hunter Ridge is a subsidiary of ICG, Inc." ICG (International Coal Group, Inc.) was formed in May 2004 by investor Wilbur Ross, who led a group that bought many of Horizon Natural Resources' assets in a bankruptcy auction.
+The company produces coal from 12 mining complexes in Northern and Central Appalachia (Kentucky, Maryland, and West Virginia) and from one complex in the Illinois Basin.

 Ross, originally operating as Newcoal LLC with four other investors, expressed interest in buying Horizon's nonunion properties, but not its six union operations.
-According to the Associated Press, Horizon was then allowed to sever its union contracts, including pension benefits, by bankruptcy court.
+According to the Associated Press (AP), Horizon was then allowed to sever its union contracts, including pension benefits, by bankruptcy court.
 In March 2005, ICG agreed to buy Anker Coal Group, Inc.

 Prior inspection history

 In 2005, the mine was cited by MSHA 208 times for violating regulations, up from 68 in 2004.
 Of those, 96 were considered S&S (significant/serious and substantial).

 The Charleston Gazette said "Sago mine has a history of roof falls".
 MSHA found 52 violations from April to June, of which 31 were "serious and substantial" (S&S).
 From early July to late September, MSHA found 70 violations, 42 of which were S&S. MSHA inspections from early October to late December resulted in 46 citations and three orders, 18 of which were S&S. Violations include failure to follow the approved roof control and mine ventilation plans and problems concerning emergency escapeways and required pre-shift safety examinations.
 The Gazette article explained that "S&S" violations are those that MSHA believes are likely to cause an accident that would seriously injure a miner.

 Originally, MSHA reported on its website that none of the violations were considered "immediate risk of injury" and that all but three violations, related to shoring up the roof, were corrected by the time of the accident.
-But the current posting says, "Of the 208 citations, orders and safeguards issued in 2005, several involved significant violations that were the result of high negligence and MSHA ordered that mining cease in the affected area until the unsafe condition was addressed.
+But the current posting says, "Of the 208 citations, orders and safeguards issued in 2005, several involved significant violations that were the result of high negligence and MSHA ordered that mining cease in the affected area until the unsafe condition was addressed."